complexgenome/complexgenome.github.io/index.md

 I did my Bachelor's in Bioinformatics from Maulana Azad National Institute of Technology, Bhopal, India.
 I did my MS in Bioinformatics from Georgia Institute of Technology, Atlanta, USA.

 Work and Research Experience:
 I gained experience in microboiomics and bacterial genomics at George Washington University (GWU), Washington DC.
+I developed pipeline for genome assemnbly, MLST.
+In Microbiomics I was responsible
 I acquired skills in human genetics at Columbia University Medical Center, New York, USA.
-I conducted research in Alzheimer's Disease (AD)
+I conducted research in Alzheimer's Disease (AD) in Caribbean Hispanics (CH), perfomed population/genome-wide analysis (GWAS).